Saving on School Supplies During Back-to-School Season

 It’s that time of year again.
 Back to school spending … I mean shopping.

-This year, our boys’ lists had over 28 items to purchase on each list!
-That’s crazy.
-Not to mention expensive.
+Thankfully for our family, our kids are homeschooled.
+So although they DO still need supplies, it’s no where near the average school supply list that the local school provides.
 Did you and I ever have lists of things we needed to bring to school each fall?
 I don’t remember any.
 But now research says, “The average family spends $688.62 to send their kid back to school.”
-It’s the second largest expenditure for parents after Christmas.
+It’s the second-largest expenditure for parents after Christmas.

 And, if your kids are like ours, they are drawn to the most expensive version of school supplies, whether it’s a backpack, water bottle, or pen.